 The great migration or the Kenyan safari is attributed to the search for greener pasture and water, having exploited them in the area of exit.

-Although many predators including crocodiles attack the animals on their journey, they finally manage to maneuver and reach their destination in great numbers of over
+Although many predators including crocodiles attack the animals on their journey, they finally manage to maneuver and reach their destination in high numbers of over 2 million.

 The guides, mostly from Kenya have a quick and thorough mastery of foreign languages especially English.
 By the time you leave the place, you will have mastered every single detail about this great migration.